 High cholesterol usually causes no signs or symptoms.
-A complete cholesterol test is done to determine whether your cholesterol is high and estimate your risk of developing heart attacks and other forms of heart disease and diseases of the blood vessels.
+A complete cholesterol test is done to determine whether your cholesterol is high and to estimate your risk of heart attacks and other forms of heart disease and diseases of the blood vessels.

 - Total cholesterol.
 This is a sum of your blood's cholesterol content.